telerik/winforms-docs/wordsprocessing/model/tablerow.md

 * __Height__: Specifies the row height.

 >tip Style properties are properties that can be inherited from a style.
-For more information about styles see[this article]({%slug winforms/wordsprocessing/concepts/style-properties%}).
+For more information about styles see [this article]({%slug winforms/wordsprocessing/concepts/style-properties%}).
 >